PlayGotm/docs/src/docs/lobby.md

 Gotm.host_lobby(false)
 ```

-You can now change its name and other properties by accessing it at [Gotm.lobby](/docs/api-reference#gotm-lobby).
+You can now change its name and other properties by accessing it at `Gotm.lobby`.

 ###### Set lobby name